 “Why not go to the shop where we got our living room couch?
 They have nice materials.
 Let’s ask them to cover these for us.
 I’m ready to pay extra!”

 Ready to pay extra!
 My spirits were lifted and last Monday (every preacher’s day off), we hopped in the car and made our way to the shop.
 A young lady helped us pick a piece of fabric that would “go” nicely with what we have in our sitting room.
-Thinking we were coming close to a solution, I prepared to ask her if their tailors would be able to trim the cushions a bit so they would fit into the chair properly.
-Before I was able to ask the question about trimming the cushions to size, she said she would go and ask her boss if my fabric choice was acceptable.
+I prepared myself to ask her if their tailors would be able to trim the cushions a bit so they would fit into the chair properly.
+Before I was able to ask, she said she would go and ask her boss if my fabric choice was acceptable.